Mmmm.... Swiss chard.

 But there's one preparation I come back to again and again.

-Simply sautéed in olive oil and lots of garlic, sprinkled with flaky sea salt, and finished with a fresh squeeze of lemon.
+Chopped swiss chard, quickly sautéed in olive oil and lots of garlic, sprinkled with flaky sea salt, and finished with a fresh squeeze of lemon.
 YUM.

 Recipe